Skip to main content

 • More information is available in the Student Handbook under Honor Council Procedures: Procedures of the Undergraduate Honor Council.

-A case may proceed to a small panel hearing under the following conditions: all involved students enter a preliminary plea of Guilty during the investigation, no facts surrounding the violation are in dispute, and the Honor Council president determines that the likely penalty involves no more than one semester suspension.
+A case may proceed to a small panel hearing under the following conditions: all involved students enter a preliminary plea of responsible during the investigation, no facts surrounding the violation are in dispute, and the Honor Council president determines that the likely penalty involves no more than one semester suspension.
 A small panel hearing consists of a faculty adviser, a presiding officer of the Honor Council, and one additional Undergraduate Honor Council member.
 At the hearing, the three panel members will be present, along with the investigator, the accused student, and their adviser.

 If the conditions for a small panel are not met, the Honor Council president will call for a full panel hearing.
 At a full panel hearing, a six-member hearing panel (consisting of a presiding officer and five members appointed by the president) will hear the evidence in the case.
 A faculty adviser will also be present.